2.5. TorchLean API

 NN.Entrypoint.GraphSpec

-They are especially useful in focused guide files or demos where the import surface should say what the file is about.
+They are especially useful in focused guide files or examples where the import surface should say what the file is about.

 2.5.9.2.
 NN.GraphSpec